AdamHutchison/collection/README.md

 func (c *Collection[T]) Count() int
 ```

-Returns the number of items currently in the collection
+Returns the number of items currently in the collection.

 ### func \(\*Collection\[T\]\) Filter